-Capitalising on continuing strong demand for residential properties in Phuket, we rolled out a wide range of residential projects throughout the year.
+Capitalising on continuing strong demand for residential properties in Phuket, we rolled out a wide range of residential projects over the course of the year.
 Laguna Lakelands, which is poised to become Phuket's largest self-contained residential community, was officially launched in February 2024.
 The first phase of sales saw the release of Lakelands Waterfront Villas in the full-size residential property segment and Lakelands Lakeview Residences in the compact and mid-size segments.